-The EFF technique is derived from the following observation - all events do not need to be replayed in order to replay a particular part of execution.
-Given an execution that is driven by events, we may be able to shrink the replayed execution, and yet reproduce the desired part, if we can prune the irrelevant events.
+The EFF technique is derived from the following observation - all the events do not need to be replayed in order to replay a par-ticular part of the execution.
+Given the fact that the execution is driven by events, we may be able to shrink the replayed execution, and yet reproduce the desired part, if we can prune the irrelevant events.

-Figure 2 presents a motivating example.
-In the original run, the key 'c' was first pressed in order to change the folder name after Mutt, a text based mail user agent, was started; string "imaps://xyzhang@email.cs.arizona.edu/inbox" was typed in as the email account, which was followed by the password.
-After logging in the account, a couple of email messages were accessed, then 'c' was typed again, and string "Hello" was provided as the new folder name.
+Figure 2 presents a motivation example.
+In the original run, the key 'c' was first pressed in order to change the folder name after Mutt, a text based mail user agent, was started; string "imaps://xyzhang@email.cs.arizona.edu/inbox" was typed in as the email account, which was followed by the password; after logging in the account, a couple of email messages were accessed; then 'c' was typed again and string "Hello" was provided as the new folder name.
 Since "Hello" was not a valid folder name, a warning message was printed on the screen.
 The events were logged in a file as shown on the left hand side of the figure.
-The first few thousands of events represent the startup phase of the execution, which mainly performs: loading of dynamic libraries, allocating virtual memory, and initializing the program state.
+The first a few thousands of events present the startup phase of the execution, which is mainly about loading dynamic libraries, allocating virtual memory, and initializing the program state.
 The shaded events starting from byte position 4898 to position 594803 correspond to the execution related to accessing the email account.
 Events starting from 594804 contribute to entering the invalid folder name and the warning message was printed by the event at 595007.
 Let us assume the programmer is interested in reproducing the warning message.
 Apparently, replaying the entire execution with the full log is an option but not the optimal one.
-For the event at 595007 to be correctly replayed, we need to replay events at 594804, 594825, ..., 594890.
-Events from 4898 to 594803 are actually irrelevant to replaying the event at 595007.
-We construct a new log by removing all the irrelevant events and then drive the replay with the reduced log.
-The same warning message is successfully reproduced.
+For the event at 595007 to be correctly replayed, we need to replay events at 594804, 594825, ..., 594890, etc. Events from 4898 to 594803 are actually irrelevant to replaying the event at 595007.
+We constructed a new log by removing all the irrelevant events and then drove the replay with the reduced log.
+The same warning message was successfully reproduced.
 The execution was actually fast forwarded to the desired point by skipping the irrelevant part.

 The EFF technique poses two challenges.
-The first challenge is the identification and removal of irrelevant events.
-The second challenge is to develop a replay mechanism that works with a reduced event log.
+The first one is how to identify and remove the irrelevant events; the second one is how to replay with the reduced event log.
 The following subsections describe how we handle these issues.